peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 `qtype=CDS`) is defined to indicate any child-side changes pertaining to an upcoming update of DS records.
-As the child DNS operator generally is unaware of whether the parent registry consumes CDS records or prefers CDNSKEY, or when that policy changes, it seems advisable to publish both types of records, preferably using automation features of common authoritative nameserver software for ensuring consistency.
+As the child DNS operator generally is unaware of whether the parent side consumes CDS records or prefers CDNSKEY, or when that policy changes, it seems advisable to publish both types of records, preferably using automation features of common authoritative nameserver software for ensuring consistency.

-Upon receipt of NOTIFY(CDS), the recipient (the parent registry or a registrar) SHOULD initiate the same DNS lookups and verifications for DNSSEC bootstrapping {{!RFC9615}} or DS maintenance
+Upon receipt of NOTIFY(CDS), the parent-side recipient (typically, registry or registrar) SHOULD initiate the same DNS lookups and verifications for DNSSEC bootstrapping {{!RFC9615}} or DS maintenance
 {{!RFC7344}}{{!RFC8078}} that would otherwise be triggered based on a